-Important note: When choosing the liquid dish soap you’re going to use, find one that has grease-cutting properties, but avoid those with harsh anti-bacterial features as they can strip them of the finish on the surfaces of your jewellery.
+When choosing a liquid dish soap, select one that has grease-cutting properties, but avoid those with harsh antibacterial chemical agents, as they can strip jewellery of its finish on the surface.

-- Fill a small bowl with 1 cup warm water.
-Avoid using boiling water as it can damage the surface of your jewellery and some stones.
+- Fill a small bowl with 1 cup warm water – avoid using boiling hot water as it can damage the surface of the jewellery and some stones.

-- Add liquid dish soap and swish with your hand to form bubbles.
+- Add liquid dish soap and swish around to mix with your hand.

 - Fill a second bowl with the remaining cup of water; this will be used for rinsing the jewellery.